DimitarNestorov/RepoOnVercel/README.md

 ### Add your package icons

-Put your icons in the public folder and then edit the `repo.js` file.
+Put your icons in the public folder and then edit the `exports.icons` object in the `repo.js` file.
 The key is the name of your package, the value is the path of the icon without `public`.

 ### Modify home page